Guide to essential oils

 • Keep out of reach of children.

-• Certain natural compounds in this essential oil may present an allergy risk for sensitive individuals when the oil is incorporated into a cosmetic formulation (according to the 7th Amendment to the European Cosmetics Directive (2003/15/EC)): linalool, limonene, geraniol.
+• Certain natural compounds contained in this essential oil may present a risk of allergy in some sensitive individuals when the essential oil is incorporated into a cosmetic composition.

 Find out more

-The Latin name for Mountain Savory, Satureja, means "satyr herb", referring to the creatures known for their sexual ardour.
+The Latin name for Mountain Savoury, Satureja, means "satyr herb", referring to the creatures known for their sexual ardour.
 Dedicated to Dionysus by the Greeks, it has always been considered an aphrodisiac and was used in the preparation of love potions; its cultivation was therefore forbidden in monasteries.

 Equivalents